What works to reduce violence agains sex workers

 follow up on care given, make sure that the survivor is looked after and bring cases to court.
 This has led to an end of the culture of impunity around violations against sex workers.
 Sex workers across the region report that where emergency response systems are in place, relations among sex workers have also improved.

-Paralegal educating a peer on health & rights Two women in short dresses in a street
+Two women in short dresses in a street Paralegal educating a peer on health & rights

 3. Turning the police into an ally – Make policing work for sex workers